Home

 How Are You Doing?

-All Spirit & Well-Being Wake Up Eager items are like a free relationship test, helping you assess how you are doing in this important Wake Up Eager area: personal and professional connections.
+They're referring to the four Spirit & Well-Being Wake Up Eager Habit: Re-Calibrate Daily Quiz statements, that can help you assess how you are doing in this important area of making and keeping personal and professional connections.

-This page is dedicated to help you answer Wake Up Eager Secret #11 as true for you:
+This page is dedicated to help you answer this statement as very true for you:

 "I have a close group of professional contacts